-Enrollment per Session : 1 student per elective period
+Enrollment per Session : 1 student per elective period Meeting Place : Palliative Care Office and CLC -3J

-Meeting Place : Extended Care, VA Caribbean Healthcare System mentioned objectives through the rotation.
+Participate in Palliative care outpatient clinics Extended Care, VA Caribbean Healthcare System mentioned objectives through the rotation.
 Some of the tools that will be used include: pre and post-test, observation and interaction with patient, skills in the H&P making and documentation.